Contact Lens Care

 The shape of the lens/side view

 The first thing you should check is the shape of the lens.
-Place the lens on the tip of your finger and pay attention to how it is curved.
+Place the lens on the tip of your finger and pay attention to how curved it is.
 The lens should sit in a smooth, round curvature that looks like a bowl.
 If it’s the wrong way around, it will be in a shape that almost resembles a saucepan.

 Holding your finger up right in front of your eyes will help you to see this as you'll be able to look at the lens from the side more accurately.